Belarus Bans Country's Oldest Newspaper As Extremist

 Authorities have also declared hundreds of opposition Telegram channels and social media sites extremist, and anyone operating or using such sites can face jail time or fines.

-Belarus' oldest newspaper was banned as “extremist" on the 115th anniversary of its establishment, in the latest assault on independent media since last year’s disputed presidential election.
+Belarus's oldest newspaper was banned as “extremist" on the 115th anniversary of its establishment in the latest assault on independent media since last year’s disputed presidential election.

 Editors' Picks